updated Jul 11, 2026 12.2MB file size 687 downloads

 Tuning into internet radio should be one click - pick a station and press play.
-But most radio websites hide the actual audio link inside their player, so you can listen in the browser and nowhere else.
+But most radio websites lock the actual audio link inside their player, so you can listen in the browser and nowhere else.

 X Radio Stream Finder removes that friction.

 You search, you click, and it plays - inside the app, with no browser tab and no detective work.
+If you want the raw URL, it is one right-click away.

-The listening core is unchanged - ffplay playback, ICY song-title History, MP3/AAC stream recording, sleep timer and full keyboard shortcuts - and external playback in VLC Media Player, foobar2000 or Winamp still works exactly as before.
+The listening core is unchanged - ffplay playback, ICY song-title history, MP3/AAC stream recording, sleep timer and full keyboard shortcuts - and external playback in VLC Media Player, foobar2000 or Winamp still works exactly as before.

+The Radio Browser community database catalogues more than 35,000 active internet radio stations across every country, language and genre you can name.
 But finding a specific station's actual stream URL - the .mp3, .aac, .ogg or .m3u8 endpoint your player can open - usually means opening browser developer tools and watching network traffic for the right HTTP request.

 X Radio Stream Finder indexes all 35,000+ stations and exposes them through three simple lookup modes.
 You can search by name and pull the matching stream URL instantly, browse by genre with clickable tags for Jazz, Classical, Rock, Lo-Fi, Chill, Electronic, News, Ambient and dozens more, or filter by country and language - useful for expats, language learners and anyone following local news from abroad.